wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/stablewaters.rst

         :param float cluster_eps: DBSCAN clustering epsilon parameter.
         :param str, optional output_directory: Directory where output files will be saved.
 Default is "./stableWaters".
         :param float, optional distance_threshold: Threshold distance for identifying interacting residues.
 Default is 5.0 (Angstrom).
+        :returns: None.
+This function does not return anything and saves the data in a Dataframe.
+        :rtype: None